cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-1.md

 * These are the directions to follow for Mac devices, which is what I used.
 Open VScode, then click 'Terminal' at the top bar, and open a new terminal.
 * Use ssh by typing ssh cs15lwi23zz@ieng6.ucsd.edu, where you put your course-specific account instead of the placeholder 'zz'.
 * When asked to continue connecting, type 'yes' and enter the password of your CSE15L account, then click enter to connect.
 The characters of your password may not appear as you are typing, but do not fret since this is likely for security purposes.
 Do not forget to disconnect (Ctrl-D or Command-D) once you are done.
+* Below is a screenshot of what it should look like once you have connected:
 <img width="1106" alt="Screen Shot 2023-01-11 at 5 07 41 PM" src="https://user-images.githubusercontent.com/122491071/211951728-8b3b6668-b5de-42d0-b094-a07aad8973e6.png">

 3. **Trying Some Commands*
-* After completing step 2, try some commands such as :
+* After completing step 2, try some commands such as:
 ```
 cd ~
 cd